 When Vidal Sassoon realized in the 1950s that he wanted to “change hairdressing to a different form of art,” he didn’t turn to barbershops or magazine models for inspiration.
 He looked at the architecture of buildings.
-He was looking for something radically different than the “teezy weezy” approach that was in vogue.
+He was looking for something radically different than the “teezy weezy” approach that was in vogue and the fake Louis Vuitton bags tips by Mau-fashion.
 The shape of hairstyles at that time came from setting the hair when wet and then using a technique called back-combing to mold a shape into the dry hair and then “set” it with loads of hairspray—a look that Eva and her sister Zsa Zsa Gabor made popular.
 Women wrapped their heads in toilet paper before bed to maintain the style.

 Sassoon wanted “to eliminate the superfluous and get down to the basics of cut and shape,” to create haircuts and styles that could be blown by the wind, brushed in any direction and yet fall back into their scissor-formed shape.

 The team of hairdressers working with Sassoon developed an entire language of haircutting that never before existed.
 They talked about “elevation,” the angle or degree at which the subsection of hair to be cut is held out from the head.
 Zero degrees of elevation creates a blunt weighty line, as in the bob.
 Slight amounts of elevation (around 45 degrees and less) below the round of the occipital bone creates what became known as “the graduated bob.”
 And elevation between 45 and 90 degrees removes weight to give what was called “the shag”—a mainstay of hippie culture and precursor to the mullet.